kuzen/jupyterlab-atom-one-light/readme.md

-# Atom One Light for Jupyter
+# Atom One Light Theme for Jupyter Lab

 Inspired by [Vscode Atom One Light](https://github.com/akamud/vscode-theme-onelight) which is base on [Atom's One Light theme](https://github.com/atom/one-light-syntax).